TechnoVisionDev/DopeWars/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CivBot is a community project to build a discord bot crafting game.
-Users can specialize in one of several professions and trade with other users to craft powerful items.
-The ultimate goal is to use these items to build the best civilization and top the leaderboards!
+DopeWars is a discord bot economy game where you build a criminal empire.
+Players can manufacture, buy, and sell goods in a dynamic economy while fighting each other for dominance.
+The ultimate goal is to become a kingpin of the underground and top the leaderboards!

 <p align="right">(<a href="#top">back to top</a>)</p>